jandejongh/jinstrument/README.md

 Just to let you know that a V0.8 release is in the making.
-New instruments will be the HP-3457A Digital MultiMeter and the HP-3325B Function Generator, more or less completing support for my personally-owned DC/LF instruments.
+New instruments will be the HP-3457A Digital MultiMeter and the HP-3325B Function Generator, more or less completing support for my personally-owned DC/LF instruments (except for the HP-54502A Digitizing Oscilloscope and the HP-6050A DC Load Mainframe).
 What I'm currently working on is GUI configuration and documentation.
 I really want to accomplish a much easier interface to opening supported instruments through (their) default views.
 I also intend to complete first-order documentation for V0.8.
 I'm currently aiming at a release data of April 1st, 2022.
 After that, I will or intend to make sure the project gets more interest, through announcements on forums and releases (including dependencies) on Maven Central.
+I will then also think about and decide upon the (modified) target for a V1.0 Release.

 ### Beta [Target met for V1.0 Release]:
 - HP-3325B Function Generator [almost complete]